jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

-# Errors... eh those errors
+# Errors... oh... those errors

 In my opinion, good error handling is one of the most important feature of the application.
 But most people in development process ignore them: